 AMA Guides means the edition of the Assessment of Disability Guide published by the Western Australian Branch of the Australian Medical Association Incorporated that is prescribed in the regulations.

-[Section 93CA inserted by No. 42 of 2004 s.
+[Section 93CA inserted: No. 42 of 2004 s.
 75.]

 93CB.
 Limits on application of this Subdivision